-- Improving flexibility and modularity of the equipment; - Adaptation of process analytical technologies for modular production, to support process control, automation, predictive maintenance and process coordination; - Smart equipment in intensified up and downstream processing; - Increasing safety of fully automatic operations and reducing occupational health related risks; - Enabling decentralised and continuous processing of high added value chemicals and materials; - Standardisation of modular production concepts, including international standards.
+- Adaptation of process analytical technologies for modular production, to support process control, automation, predictive maintenance and process coordination; - Smart equipment in intensified up and downstream processing; - Increasing safety of fully automatic operations and reducing occupational health related risks; - Enabling decentralised and continuous processing of high added value chemicals and materials; - Standardisation of modular production concepts, including international standards.

-Chemicals and materials play a major role in society, and hence sustainability and life cycle of those products have a major impact on and provide solutions concerning the health and well-being of our citizens.
+Chemicals and materials play a major role in society, and hence sustainability and life cycle of those products have a major impact on and provide solutions concerning the health and wellbeing of our citizens.